ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 The confirmation method "x5t" specifies the hash value of the end-entity X.509 certificate {{RFC5280}}.
 The semantics of "x5t" is like that of the "x5t" JSON Web Signature and Encryption Header Parameter specified in {{RFC7515}}.

-## URI Pointing to an Ordered Chain of X.509 Certificates # {#ssec-jwt-conf-x5u}
+## URI Pointing to an X.509 Certificate # {#ssec-jwt-conf-x5u}

-The confirmation method "x5u" specifies the URI {{RFC3986}} of an ordered chain of X.509 certificates {{RFC5280}}.
+The confirmation method "x5u" specifies a URI {{RFC3986}} that identifies an X.509 certificate {{RFC5280}}.
+It specifies a JSON string, with value the URI.
 The semantics of "x5u" is like that of the "x5u" COSE Header Parameter specified in {{RFC9360}}, with the following difference.
-The public key contained in the first certificate is the proof-of-possession key and does not have to correspond to a key used to digitally sign the JWS.
+The public key contained in the X.509 certificate is the proof-of-possession key and does not have to correspond to a key used to digitally sign the JWS.

 ## Ordered Chain of C509 Certificates # {#ssec-jwt-conf-c5c}